single-spa/single-spa.js.org/blog/2024-02-22-top-5-microfrontend-hosting-solutions.md

 ## 2. Zephyr Cloud

-From the creator of module federation, [Zephyr Cloud](https://zephyr-cloud.io/) is the premier hosting solution for module-federation-based microfrontends.
+From the creators of module federation, [Zephyr Cloud](https://zephyr-cloud.io/) is the premier hosting solution for module-federation-based microfrontends.
+It is currently in closed alpha with little publicly documented about its features.

 ## 3. AWS S3 + Cloudfront

 Amazon Web Services (AWS) offers the low-level cloud services necessary for companies to set up a microfrontends hosting solution.
+The most common microfrontends hosting solution within AWS often involves a [Cloudflare distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html) that acts as a public [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), with a private [S3 bucket](https://aws.amazon.com/s3/) as the origin containing all static web files (Javascript, CSS, HTML) needed.

+The advantage of using lower level cloud hosting services is a cheaper cost, at the tradeoff of increased setup and maintenance complexity when compared to microfrontend-specific cloud hosting solutions.

+Implementation details vary from company to company, but it is common for each microfrontend's files to be stored within a (virtual) folder within the s3 bucket.
+The manifest or import map listing all microfrontends is usually made available within a JSON file.
+Web apps using the microfrontends may have their own S3 bucket or be within the same S3 bucket.

 ## 4. GCP Storage + Cloud CDN

+Google Cloud Platform provides equivalent low-level cloud services to AWS.
+The same technical details that apply to AWS S3 + Cloudfront also apply to [GCP Cloud Storage](https://cloud.google.com/storage?hl=en) and [GCP Cloud CDN](https://cloud.google.com/cdn/docs/overview).

 ## 5. Azure Storage + CDN

+Azure Storage provides equivalent low-level cloud services to AWS.
+The same technical details that apply to AWS S3 + Cloudfront also apply to [Azure Storage](https://azure.microsoft.com/en-us/products/category/storage) and [GCP Cloud CDN](https://azure.microsoft.com/en-us/products/cdn).